GlTF

-glTF is a standard file format for three-dimensional scenes and models.
+glTF (Graphics Library Transmission Format or GL Transmission Format and formerly known as WebGL Transmissions Format or WebGL TF) is a standard file format for three-dimensional scenes and models.
 A glTF file uses one of two possible file extensions: .gltf (JSON/ASCII) or .glb (binary).
 Both .gltf and .glb files may reference external binary and texture resources.
 Alternatively, both formats may be self-contained by directly embedding binary data buffers (as base64-encoded strings in .gltf files or as raw byte arrays in .glb files).
 An open standard developed and maintained by the Khronos Group, it supports 3D model geometry, appearance, scene graph hierarchy, and animation.
 It is intended to be a streamlined, interoperable format for the delivery of 3D assets, while minimizing file size and runtime processing by apps.
 As such, its creators have described it as the "JPEG of 3D."

+Overview

+The glTF format stores data primarily in JSON.
+The JSON may also contain blobs of binary data known as buffers, and refer to external files, for storing mesh data, images, etc. The binary .glb format also contains JSON text, but serialized with binary chunk headers to allow blobs to be directly appended to the file.

+The fundamental building blocks of a glTF scene are nodes.
+Nodes are organized into a hierarchy, such that a node may have other nodes defined as children.
+Nodes may have transforms relative to their parent.
+Nodes may refer to resources, such as meshes, skins, and cameras.
+Meshes may refer to materials, which refer to textures, which refer to images.
+Scenes are defined using an array of root nodes.

+Most of the top-level glTF properties use a flat hierarchy for storage.
+Nodes are saved in an array and are referred to by index, including by other nodes.
+A glTF scene refers to its root nodes by index.
+Furthermore, nodes refer to meshes by index, which refer to materials by index, which refer to textures by index, which refer to images by index.

+All glTF data structures support being extended using a JSON property, allowing arbitrary JSON data to be added.

 Releases

 glTF 1.0

-The file format was conceived in 2012 by members of the COLLADA working group.
+Members of the COLLADA working group conceived the file format in 2012.
 At SIGGRAPH 2012, Khronos presented a demo of glTF, which was then called WebGL Transmissions Format (WebGL TF).
-On October 19, 2015, the glTF 1.0 specification was released.
+On October 19, 2015, Khronos released the glTF 1.0 specification.